Skip to content

 A worked example

 Try the defaults: monthly destination cost of 1,500, duration of 12, travel & flights of 3,000, annual insurance of 500.
 The tool returns 53,000.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+That power reveals how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to Monthly Destination Cost, Duration, Travel & Flights, Annual Insurance, and Equipment & Setup.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values indicates which ones move the result most.

 The formula behind this